 In her book Pillar of Sand, Sandra Postel’s contribution is rather unique.
 She combines well-crafted language and solid primary material with deep insight, making the book easy to read.
 While her Malthusian-style may open her to criticism, she has worked skilfully.

-The central tenet is that current thinking be- hind irrigated agriculture is fundamentally flawed.
-This is significant because much of the current international water discourse is centered on expansion in the irrigation sector.
+The central tenet is that current thinking behind irrigated agriculture is fundamentally flawed.
+This is significant because much of the current international water discourse is centred on expansion in the irrigation sector.
 In fact, many developed countries often consider this to be a fundamental component of their development strategy.
 Postel turns to history to show that every great irrigation-based civilisation of the past has ultimately failed.
 The inescapable culprit in this regard is salinisation, which is a fundamental product of nature.
-In this sense, the Pillar of Sandis similar to Mark Reisner’s classic Cadillac Desert.
+In this sense, Pillar of Sand is similar to Mark Reisner’s classic Cadillac Desert.
 This angle of attack is bound to raise eyebrows in the hydropolitical environment, because the vested interests of commercially irrigated agriculture are enormous.
-The irrigation paradigm seems to be so deeply entrenched in development circles that it appears almost untouchable — a real holy cow.
+The irrigation paradigm seems to be so deeply entrenched in development circles that it appears almost untouchable – a real holy cow.

 The book is an excellent read and is not specifically written with only the hydropolitical scholar in mind.
 Readers with an interest in development, politics and environmentalism will find the text rich with new ideas that will undoubtedly shed light on an issue that is increasing in importance for countries in drought-stricken parts of Africa.